 The Mombo Concession, home to Mombo, Mombo Trails, and Little Mombo, sits on the North-Eastern tip of Chiefs Island inside the Moremi Game Reserve, the center of the Okavango Delta.
 Often referred to as the predator capital of Africa, the Mombo Concession hosts phenomenal concentrations of Africa’s famous ‘Big Five’ in one of the most beautiful parts of Africa.
 Lilly scattered flood plains and palm-fringed islands surround both camps as the crystal clear waters of the Okavango attract a remarkable diversity of African wildlife.

-Game surrounds camp at all times of the year with the Mombo concession being one of the very few places in Africa to provide world-class game viewing throughout all the seasons.
-The leopard and lion viewing especially is nothing short of exceptional.
-Despite Mombo Camp being inside the Moremi Game Reserve where night drives are not allowed, the game viewing is exceptionally good, so good that you dont even need to leave the camp to see something spectacular.
+Game surrounds camp at all times of the year, with the Mombo concession being one of the few places in Africa to provide world-class game viewing throughout all seasons.
+The leopard and lion viewing especially, is nothing short of exceptional.
+Despite Mombo Camp being inside the Moremi Game Reserve, where night drives are not allowed, the game viewing is exceptionally good, so good that you dont even need to leave the camp to see something spectacular.

-With nine tents at Mombo and three at the neighboring Little Mombo, both camps are located at the top of one of the Okavango’s most beautiful islands.
-Shaded by huge indigenous trees each guest room has views over flood plains that can literally teem with game.
-Mombo provides for some of the most luxurious accommodation on the continent yet manages not to spoil the sense of wilderness which makes safari in areas like this so special.
+With nine tents at Mombo and three at the neighboring Little Mombo, both camps are at the top of one of Okavango’s most beautiful islands.
+Shaded by huge indigenous trees, each guest room has views over flood plains that can teem with game.
+Mombo provides some of the most luxurious accommodations on the continent yet manages not to spoil the sense of wilderness, which makes safari in areas like this so special.

 10. Meno a Kwena

 Meno a Kwena sits in an amazing location on the Boteti River overlooking the Makgadikgadi Pans National Park.
 The wildlife you’ll see lives within the green, and juicy Okavango Delta regions and zebras are residents here for most of the year.